Tomb of the Augurs: Right Wall

 The phersu is holding a rope that is attached to the collar of a black dog.
 When the phersu pulls on the rope, as depicted in the fresco, a nail on the dog's collar bites into its neck, enraging the animal and causing it to attack a tethered man.
 The tethered man has multiple bleeding bites on his legs, a sack tied over his head and a club in one hand to fend off the dog giving the bloodletting an exciting aspect for the Etruscan spectators to watch.
 Many scholars believe that this tethered man is a condemned criminal already sentenced to die that is being used for the funerary games.
 (Although this animal has customarily been described as a "dog," the length of its tail, the proportions of its head and the fact that it is using its exposed claws to lacerate its adversary's legs would seem to make it far more likely that the "black dog" is actually a black leopard.)

 Left Wall

-At the center of this wall two boxers can be seen fighting.
-To the right of the boxers another phersu can be seen.
+At the center of this wall two wrestlers can be seen fighting.
+To the right of the athletes another phersu can be seen.
 The action of the phersu is debated.
 Some interpret the phersu, who is wearing only a red tunic and no loincloth, as dancing solo surrounded by nature.
 Yet other scholars disagree with this interpretation.
 Instead other scholars take note of the remnants of two figures to the far left of the wall.
 One figure can be interpreted as an auleta, a musician playing the aulos.
 The other, scholars note, only shows the figure's legs.
 The lost figure's legs are the same hue as the other athletes and are in the same position as the phersu’s at the other end of the wall.
 Scholars interpret this scene as the phersu being pursued by an opponent in some sort of funerary game.